arcus-azure/arcus.webapi/docs/features/shared-access-key.md

 layout: default
 ---

-The `Arcus.WebApi.Security` package provides an mechanism that uses shared access keys to authenticate users.
+The `Arcus.WebApi.Security` package provides a mechanism that uses shared access keys to authenticate users.
 This authentication process consists of two parts:

 1. Looks for the configured HTTP request header that contains the shared access key